chavo1/learning-consul/README.md

 # Consul Labs

 ### This repo contains a sample of Consul cluster deployment.
 #### It will spin up 6 Vagrant machines with 3 Consul servers and 3 Consul clients.
-The last deployed client is with Forwarded DNS - Consul DNS, to be resolved in the consul domain as well as external, more information could be found [here](https://www.consul.io/docs/guides/forwarding.html).
-On the clients will be installed [nginx](https://www.nginx.com/resources/wiki/) and the service will be registered.
-Will be created a "pkg" folder, where the specified Consul version will be downloaded for faster deployment.
+- The last deployed client is with Forwarded DNS - Consul DNS, to be resolved in the consul domain as well as external, more information could be found [here](https://www.consul.io/docs/guides/forwarding.html).
+- On the clients will be installed [nginx](https://www.nginx.com/resources/wiki/) and the service will be registered.
+- Will be created a "pkg" folder, where the specified Consul version will be downloaded for faster deployment.
+- For Consul logs will be created a "consul_logs" drectory

 #### The usage is pretty simple